Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Theoretical Formalism

 \subsection{Mott-Wannier magnetoexciton in 2D materials}

-Let us introduce the equation for the description of Mott-Wannier excitons in the external magnetic field.
-We employ an effective mass model for two charged point-like particles in two dimensions.
+Our approach is an effective mass model of excitons and we are using this model for the approximation of the solid state Hamiltonian for an interacting electron and hole.
+Therefore, our theory is based on two-body excitonic Hamiltonians in the effective mass approximation with screened interactions appropriate for TMDC materials.
+So, let's introduce the equation for the description of Mott-Wannier excitons in the external magnetic field.
+We employ the effective mass model for two charged point-like particles in two dimensions.
 In general, electrostatically-bound electrons and holes in the external magnetic field form magnetoexcitons.
 To find the eigenfunctions and eigenenergies of a 2D magnetoexciton in TMDCs monolayer, bilayer MX$_{2}$-MX$_{2}$, and MX$_{2}$-hBN-MX$_{2}$ heterostructure in the external magnetic field, we write the Schr\"{o}dinger equation for an interacting electron and hole \cite{Herold1981} $(\hbar=c=1)$:

-where $e$ is the charge of the electron, the indices $e$ and $h$ are referring to the electron and hole, respectively, $\mathbf{r}_{e}$ and $\mathbf{r}_{h}$ are 2D coordinates and $m_{e}$ and $m_{h}$ are the masses of charged particles, $\mathbf{A(r}_{e/h})=\mathbf{ B\times r}_{e/h}/2$ is a gauge vector potential, and $V\left( r_{e},r_{h}\right) $ is the potential of interaction between the electron and hole confined in 2D space.
+where $e$ is the charge of the electron, the indices $e$ and $h$ are referring to the electron and hole, respectively, $\mathbf{r}_{e}$ and $\mathbf{r}_{h}$ are 2D coordinates, $m_{e}$ and $m_{h}$ are the masses of charged particles, $\mathbf{A(r}_{e/h})=\mathbf{ B\times r}_{e/h}/2$ is a gauge vector potential, and $V\left( r_{e},r_{h}\right) $ is the potential of interaction between the electron and hole confined in 2D space.
 In three-dimensional (3D) homogeneous dielectric environments, the electron-hole interaction is described by the Coulomb potential.
-However, in 2D monolayer this interaction has to be modified, because of the reduced dimensionality and screening effects.
+However, in 2D monolayer this interaction has to be modified because of the reduced dimensionality and screening effects.
 The original derivation of two charged particles interaction in 2D space was given by Rytova \cite{Rytova} and a decade later was independently obtained by Keldysh \cite{Keldysh}.
 The potential is called the Rytova-Keldysh (RK) potential.
-For almost a decade, the RK potential has been used to describe electrostatic interaction between charge carriers of few-body complexes in transition-metal dehydrogenizes, phosphorene, and Xenes monolayers \cite{Kezerashvili2019} and references herein.
+For almost a decade, the RK potential has been used to describe electrostatic interaction between charge carriers of few-body complexes in TMDCs, phosphorene, and Xenes monolayers (See \cite{Kezerashvili2019} and references herein).